blewis1014/Twitter-Disinformation/README.md

 Re-do Q5, but map the size of the node to the number of tweets the domain was shared in.

 ### Q7
+*(1 point)*

+Compare the number of tweets per domain (from Q4) with the original D1 data and your dataset from Q2 (for the D2 dataset).
+What are the top 5 shared domains in each set?
+How do these compare?

+### Q8
 *(2 points)*

 Investigate the text of the tweets you collected.
 What were the most common terms?
 What were the most common hashtags?
 How many tweets contained the most common terms/hashtags?
 How many accounts used the most common terms/hashtags?